The Best Robot Vacuums

 Compared to midrange options, the biggest negative for the Wyze robot is that it’s not compatible with a self-empty docking station.

 It is mapping capable with keep-out zones, but it can’t save multiple maps for multiple floors.
-It also has less battery life and higher noise output than top rated midrange robot, the Q5.
+It also has less battery life and higher noise output than the top rated midrange robot, the Roborock Q5.

 On the positive side of things, it does navigate very precisely and efficiently – just as well as the Q5 – because it also uses LIDAR to navigate.
 It also vacuums just as well as the Q5.